-Baby’s Baptism / Christening in Romania: Traditions, Gifts & More
+Baby’s Baptism / Christening in Romania: Traditions, What Gift to Bring & More

-A baby’s baptism (or christening) in Romania is really big thing.
-One of those really important events in a family’s life, which can be compared in terms of importance to the wedding.
+A baby’s baptism (or christening) in Romania is a really big thing.
+One of those important events in a family’s life, which rivals the wedding in sheer scale, expense, and emotional weight.

-This means that the baby’s baptism can turn into a humongous party with hundreds of guests, a party that lasts all night long and is made to impress.
+This means that the baby’s baptism can turn into a humongous party with hundreds of guests, plenty of food and drinks, and overall a party that lasts all night long and is made to impress.

-Usually, parents spend on organizing this party almost just as much as they spend for their wedding.
-So it’s a pretty huge thing here!
+Parents spend almost as much on organizing this party as they do for their wedding.
+It is a pretty huge thing here!

 Baptism baby sunk in water

-No babies enjoy this part (the water part)
+No babies enjoy this part (the dunking in water part)

 Despite some outdated practices (some priests completely submerge the babies under water, three times in a row!), a Christening party is usually really fun.